 There’s no age limit for skin checks.
 Although people aged over 50 years are at higher risk of skin cancer, we recommend regular skin checks from adulthood onwards.

-Anyone who is concerned about cancer should book an appointment for a skin cancer screening.
+Anyone who is concerned about cancer should not delay having their skin checked.
 MoleMap’s SkinCheck is particularly suited to people who are at low to medium risk and want peace of mind, or have spotted a new or suspicious mole and want it checked out fast.
 You can check your skin cancer risk here.
+Book your appointment now.

 If a suspect mole is spotted during your skin cancer check, it will be imaged by our melanographer.
 All images are sent to a dermatologist for further examination and diagnosis.
 Your report will include the dermatologist's diagnosis along with any images and advice on the next steps - if further action is required.